ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 ## How to use the Bluetooth (BLE) with the Arduino Nano 33 IoT?

-## How to use the IMU (gyroscope & accelerometer) with the Arduino Nano 33 IoT?
+## How to use the Inertial Measurement Unit (IMU) with the Arduino Nano 33 IoT?
-The IMU is the Inertial Measurement Unit.
+The IMU embedded in the Arduino Nano 33 IoT is the [LSM6DS3](https://www.st.com/resource/en/datasheet/lsm6ds3.pdf).
+It is composed by an accelerometer and a gyroscope on 6 axis.

 ## How to use serial communication?
 (Why there is no SoftwareSerial.h in the Arduino Nano 33 IoT?